 RGGI is composed of individual CO2 Budget Trading Programs in each participating state.
 Through independent regulations, based on the RGGI Model Rule, each state's CO2 Budget Trading Program limits emissions of CO2 from electric power plants, issues CO2 allowances and establishes participation in regional CO2 allowance auctions.

 A CO2 allowance represents a limited authorization to emit one short ton of CO2 from a regulated source, as issued by a participating state.
-Regulated power plants can use a CO2 allowance issued by any participating state to demonstrate compliance in any state.
+Regulated sources can use a CO2 allowance issued by any participating state to demonstrate compliance in any state.
 They may acquire allowances by purchasing them at regional auctions, or through secondary markets.

 The RGGI Cap